zjumtdpro/MTDTools/README.md

 # MTDTools
 # Introduction
+MTDTools is an integrated pipeline designed for reliable and comprehensive detection of tandem duplications (TDs) across multiple evolutionary scales.
+The framework consists of two complementary modules:

+# MTDJunction:
+A read-based method that identifies microhomology-mediated tandem duplications (MTDs) from junction signatures.
+This module is useful for detecting MTDs based solely on read data.

+# MTDInsertion:
-MTDTools, which consists of two complementary modules (Figure S1): MTDJunction, a read-based method that identifies microhomology-mediated tandem duplications (MTDs) from junction signatures, and MTDInsertion, a newly developed pipeline that detects both MTDs and non-MTDs (NMTDs) based on full-length insertion sequences.
-Unlike previous approaches limited to junction-based or read-only analyses, MTDInsertion supports both read- and genome-based detection and enables TD analysis across intra-population, intra-species, and species-level evolutionary scales.
+A newly developed module that detects both MTDs and non-MTDs (NMTDs) based on full-length insertion sequences.
+Unlike MTDJunction, MTDInsertion supports both read-based and genome-based detection, enabling TD analysis across intra-population, intra-species, and species-level evolutionary scales.

-The pipeline performs:
-Intra-population (read-based) detection of de novo MTDs Intra-species (comparative genomic) detection of fixed/polymorphic MTDs Species-level (reference genome) scanning of tandem duplications (2X)

-Algorithmic details correspond to the revised manuscript and workflow.
+Together, MTDTools provides a robust framework for detecting and analyzing tandem duplications, from individual genomes to large-scale population and species comparisons.

+---
 <img width="973" height="660" alt="image" src="https://github.com/user-attachments/assets/c4258c8b-e87a-49d5-85a2-03b7e714931a" />
+Figure 1.
+Workflow of the MTDTools pipeline, which includes two tools: MTDJunction and MTDInsertion.
+MTDJunction: Identifies MTDs based on junction sequences and is applicable only for read-based analysis.
+It detects MTD events by identifying microhomology arms, generating junction signatures (red lines) that span them, and realigning unmatched reads to confirm the presence of MTDs.
+MTDInsertion: Identifies both MTDs and NMTDs based on full-length insertion sequences and can be used for three levels of analysis: intra-population (read-based), intra-species (genome-based), and species-level (genome-based).
+The workflow begins by identifying insertion mutations, followed by filtering for those that match the 1x→2x TD structure, and then detecting microhomology arms.

+---
+#  **Note on MTDJunction **:
+> The module **MTDJunction** is now archived under [/MTDJunction](./MTDJunction).
+For its usage, please see [/MTDJunction/README.md](./MTDJunction/README.md).
+---

+---
+For the usage of MTDInsertion, please refer to the instructions provided below:

+# Workflow Overview of MTDInsertion

+The pipeline supports the following analyses:

+Intra-population (read-based) detection of de novo MTDs

+Intra-species (comparative genomic) detection of fixed/polymorphic MTDs

+Species-level (reference genome) scanning for tandem duplications (2x)

 ## Requirements
 | Tool                    | Version |